abhiwand/atk/api-doc/src/main/resources/python/frame/tally.rst

 Parameters
 ----------
-sample_col : string
+sample_col : str
     The name of the column from which to compute the cumulative count

-count_value : string
+count_value : str
     The column value to be used for the counts

 Returns